NordoniaBands/nordonia-band-site/content/programs/wind-ensemble/_index.md

 description: "Our advanced concert ensemble performing challenging repertoire"
 date: 2024-07-12
 draft: false
+featured_image: "/images/programs/wind-ensemble/Spring_Band_Concert-2025.jpg"
 ---

-# Wind Ensemble

-The Westwind Wind Ensemble represents the most advanced level of our concert band program.
-This select group of musicians performs challenging repertoire from diverse musical periods and styles, emphasizing musical excellence and artistic expression.

-## Program Highlights

-- Advanced-level ensemble open by audition
-- Performance of collegiate and professional-level repertoire
-- Focus on refined musicianship and technical mastery
-- Opportunities for chamber music experience
-- Participation in prestigious festivals and events

-## Curriculum

-Our Wind Ensemble curriculum emphasizes:

-- Advanced instrumental techniques
-- Refined ensemble skills
-- Musical interpretation and expression
-- Historical and theoretical analysis of repertoire
-- Leadership development

-## Performances

-The Wind Ensemble maintains an active performance schedule, including:

-- Seasonal concerts
-- Community performances
-- Adjudicated festivals
-- Collaborative concerts with guest conductors and soloists
-- Special events and ceremonies

-## Auditions

-Membership in the Wind Ensemble is by audition only.
-Auditions typically include prepared excerpts, scales, sight-reading, and may include a brief interview.
-For current audition requirements and schedules, please contact the band director.

-For more information about the Wind Ensemble program, please reach out to our band director.
+Here is a rewritten version of the **Wind Ensemble** section that incorporates all essential points from the director’s notes while maintaining a polished and informative tone for the website:

 ---
-title: "Wind Ensemble"
-description: "Nordonia High School's advanced performing group exploring challenging musical literature"
-featured_image: "/images/gohugo-default-sample-hero-image.jpg"
----

 # Wind Ensemble

-The Nordonia High School Wind Ensemble represents the highest level of concert performance within our band program.
-Under the direction of Mr. Tom Weaver and Mr. Eric Vasquez, this advanced performing group explores challenging musical literature while focusing on high-level musicianship and performance techniques.
+The **Nordonia High School Wind Ensemble** is the premier concert ensemble within the Nordonia Hills Band Program.
+Open to students by audition only, the Wind Ensemble represents our most advanced level of concert performance and consistently performs collegiate and professional-level repertoire.
+The ensemble regularly receives Superior ratings at OMEA adjudicated events and serves as a model of musical excellence in our program.

+Under the direction of **Mr. Eric Vasquez**, students in the Wind Ensemble are challenged to develop refined musicianship, technical mastery, and a deep understanding of musical artistry.
+The group also fosters leadership within the broader band program and provides opportunities for chamber music, guest clinician experiences, and participation in regional events and festivals.

 ## Program Overview

-### Admission
+**Admission:**

-- Entry is determined by audition
+* Membership is by audition only
-- Students must demonstrate advanced musical proficiency
+* Students must demonstrate advanced musical skill and commitment
-- Commitment to musical excellence required

-### Performance Focus
-- Advanced musical literature
-- Complex ensemble techniques
-- Refined performance skills
-- Individual and group musicianship development
+* Annual auditions include scales, sight-reading, prepared excerpts, and may include a brief interview

+**Instructional Focus:**

+* Development of advanced instrumental techniques
+* Mastery of complex ensemble skills and musical expression
+* Historical and theoretical analysis of concert literature
+* Preparation for collegiate-level music study and lifelong musicianship

 ## Performance Opportunities

-- Annual seasonal concerts
-- State-level adjudications
-- Special performance events
-- Community concerts
+The Wind Ensemble maintains an active and varied performance schedule, including:

+* Seasonal school concerts
+* Community and district performances
+* OMEA adjudicated Large Group and Solo & Ensemble events
+* Collaborative performances with guest conductors and clinicians
+* Special district or regional ceremonies

 ## Expectations

-Wind Ensemble members are expected to:
+Students selected for Wind Ensemble are expected to:

-- Maintain regular practice schedules
+* Commit to regular personal practice
-- Participate in all scheduled performances
+* Attend all rehearsals and scheduled performances
-- Contribute to the ensemble's musical growth
+* Exhibit professionalism and dedication to musical growth
-- Demonstrate leadership within the band program
+* Serve as musical leaders within the band program

-## Audition Information
-Auditions for Wind Ensemble are held annually.
-Students interested in auditioning should:
-- Prepare the required audition materials
-- Sign up for an audition time slot
-- Demonstrate proficiency in scales, sight-reading, and prepared pieces
+## About the Nordonia Band Program

+The Nordonia Hills Band Program serves over 350 students in grades 6 through 12, beginning at Lee Eaton Intermediate School and continuing through Nordonia Middle and High Schools.
+At the high school level, students have the opportunity to participate in a range of ensembles, including Marching Band, Concert Band, Jazz Band, Indoor Percussion, Winter Guard, and Chamber Ensembles.
+In 2024, our district was recognized as one of the *Best Communities for Music Education* by the NAMM Foundation.

+Our band program is proud to represent the communities of **Macedonia**, **Northfield Center**, **Northfield Village**, **Sagamore Hills**, and parts of **Boston Heights**.

 ## Contact Information

-For more information about the Wind Ensemble program, please contact:
+For more information about the Wind Ensemble or the audition process, please contact:
-- Mr. Tom Weaver, Director of Bands
-- Mr. Eric Vasquez, Assistant Director
+**Mr. Eric Vasquez**, Head Band and Instrumental Music Director

 [View Upcoming Performances →](/calendar)